allegheny-college-cmpsc-404-spring-2024/course-materials/README.md

 * Conducting complete and thorough testing according to developed testing protocol
 * Facilitating communication between the Writers and Developers

+In addition, Technical Managers are responsible for charting the team's progress and maintaining the GitHub Project Board assigned to their team.

 ##### Developer/Designer

-Students in the Developer role are responsible for implementing solutions to either bugs or feature requests documented by the team during requirements-gathering.
+Students in the Developer/Designer role are responsible for implementing solutions to either bugs or feature requests documented by the team during requirements-gathering.
 This role includes, but is not limited to:

 * Developing code to solve an issue or implement a feature
 * Conducting initial, shallow testing of developed code